 Except for the specific ruling above, no opinion is expressed or implied concerning the federal income tax consequences of the facts of this case under any other provision of the Code.
-Specifically, no opinion is expressed or implied regarding Company's eligibility to be an S corporation.
+Specifically, no opinion is expressed or implied regarding the transactions and adjustments undertaken to make Company a small business corporation once more, or regarding Company's eligibility to be an S corporation.

-Under a power of attorney on file with this office, we are sending a copy of this letter to your authorized representative.
+Under a power of attorney on file with this office, we are sending the original of this letter to you and a copy to Company.